January 24, 2004

 "It’s not too hard to make a drone that can fly very fast, and it’s not too hard to make a drone that can avoid obstacles.
 Making a drone that can do both at once is much more difficult, but it’s necessary in order for them to be real-world useful."

-That is the problem researchers at MIT with funding from . . .
+That is the problem researchers at MIT with . . .